Steve Hsu Keystone Research Scholar inspires advancement in sustainable manufacturing

 In the future, Meng would like to see renewable and domestically available biomass utilized on a larger scale to increase energy-efficient manufacturing.
 This goal inspires him to reduce the cost of preparing biomass as conversion-ready feedstocks for downstream operations.

 Meng’s time as a researcher and scholar has come full circle since his days as an undergraduate researcher.
 After receiving his doctorate in industrial engineering in 2014, Meng stayed at K-State as a postdoc fellow and joined the faculty in 2015.
-He now gets to help aspiring other young researchers grow in academic independence.
+As an associate professor of industrial engineering, he now gets to help aspiring other young researchers grow in academic independence.

 “There are many scholar activities that I feel proud of since I started my current position, but the one that I feel the most proud of is seeing the growth of a Ph.D. student into an independent researcher who really knows the cutting-edge knowledge in his/her field over the years in our Ph.D. program,” said Meng.